 A governance board is responsible for developing objectives to enable an organization to achieve its mission and for making decisions that guide the organization towards achieving those objectives.
 An operational board is responsible for the organization's daily operations.
-Over the last several years Autism Alliance of Canada's Board has been moving from an operations model to that of governance.
+Over the last several years Autism Alliance of Canada's Board has moved from an operations model to a governance model.

-Autism Alliance of Canada Board of Directors provides governance to the corporation to ensure overall direction, effectiveness, supervision and accountability through regular meetings as well as meetings of the committees of the Board - Governance, Internal Affairs, External Affairs and Canadian Autism Leadership Summit Planning.
+Autism Alliance of Canada Board of Directors provides governance to the corporation to ensure overall direction, effectiveness, supervision and accountability through regular Board meetings as well as through meetings of the committees of the Board - Governance, Internal Affairs, External Affairs and Canadian Autism Leadership Summit Planning.

-All Directors are voting members of the Board and, in all situations, are expected to hold the interests of Autism Alliance of Canada members above personal or organizational interests.
+All Directors are voting members of the Board and, in all situations, are expected to hold the interests of Autism Alliance of Canada members above personal or their organization's interests.